BUMED-USAMRICD-University-of-Washington/KureaSH-Internasal-Administration/README.md

 This clinical trial and the accompanying KureaSH delivery protocol were explicitly requested and authorized by **FADM Melody Bouck - USCG**.
-All project operations, formulations, and institutional documentation are executed under her Direct Command.

 ### Target Population & Epidemiological Focus